Ghosts of the Abyss: Release

 Ghosts of the Abyss was the first film produced by Walden Media.
 The production was announced in August 2001.
 The film was screened out of competition at the 2003 Cannes Film Festival.
 It was produced in three formats; the standard 45-minute IMAX version for theatrical release, a 90-minute extended cut for VHS and DVD, and a six-hour long television series formatted version.

-Buena Vista Pictures Distribution handled distribution in the United States and Canada.
+Buena Vista Pictures Distribution handled distribution in the United States and Canada, where it was released under the Walt Disney Pictures banner.
 In February 2002, Summit Entertainment announced they had picked up foreign sales under a distribution agreement with Walden.
 In May 2002, Telepool (Germany), Buena Vista International (United Kingdom), UGC (France), Belga Films (Benelux) and Gaga Communications (Japan) acquired distribution rights.

 The feature film on the DVD is 90 minutes long and is available in a two-disc edition and as the fifth disc in the Titanic five-disc Deluxe Limited Edition.
 Walt Disney Studios Home Entertainment released the film on a three-disc Blu-ray 3D, Blu-ray and DVD edition on September 11, 2012.
 Rolling Stone included the documentary in its 2012 list of the best 3D movies.